 The management of pre-operative patients is a core function of junior doctors.
-Although specific management is provided in this article, your own hospital may differ slightly, and it is advised that you also refer to any local guidelines.
+Although specific management is provided in this article, each hospital may differ slightly in its protocols, therefore it is advised that you refer to any local guidelines.

 A useful tool for structuring your management plan is to utilise the acronym ‘RAPRIOP’ (this can be used for the management of any patient): Reassurance, Advice, Prescription, Referral, Investigations, Observations, Patient understanding and follow-up:

 It almost goes without saying that most patients are anxious about their upcoming surgery.
 Recognition of this fact and a kind word will make a big difference to a wary patient.

 All pre-operative patients should be given advice regarding fasting.
 A typical pre-operative regime is no food up to 6 hours before surgery, with clear fluids only up to 2 hours before surgery*.

 Fasting ensures that the stomach is empty of contents, in turn reduces the risk of aspiration, which can cause aspiration pneumonitis and / or aspiration pneumonia.

 *Some centres are moving towards allowing free access to water and encouraging drinking as it has been shown to be association with no increase in adverse events and a significant reduction in postoperative nausea and vomiting

 The management of the pre-operative drug regime falls into three categories; prescriptions to stop, prescriptions to alter, and prescriptions to start.
 In certain patients, bowel preparation and blood products may also need to be considered.

 These commonly stopped medications can be remembered as ‘CHOW’.